RahulThanvi/Codeclause_ColorDetection/README.md

 (2)Displays the RGB values of the detected color (3)Can process images in various formats (JPG, PNG, etc.)

-To use the project efficiently,simply run the CoolorDetection.ipynb file with an image as an input andd it will give the RGB values of the highlighted point with color name.
+To use the project efficiently,simply run the ColorDetection.ipynb file with an image as an input andd it will give the RGB values of the highlighted point with color name.